symbioticfi/network/README.md

   forge script script/DeployNetwork.s.sol --rpc-url <RPC_URL> --private-key <PRIVATE_KEY> --etherscan-api-key <ETHERSCAN_API_KEY> --broadcast --verify
   ```

-- If you need a Network deployment for already-deployed Vault
+- If you need a Network deployment for already-deployed Vaults

   Open [DeployNetworkForVaults.s.sol](./script/DeployNetworkForVaults.s.sol), you will see config like this: